 The shuttle run test involves running continuously between two points that are 20 metres apart.
 These runs are synchronised with a recording, which beeps at set intervals.
 As the test proceeds, the interval between each successive beep decreases, requiring the candidate to increase their speed over the course of the test until level 9.6 is achieved.
 The test will take approximately nine minutes to complete and comprises of 78 single shuttles.

 Guidelines for the physical fitness and firefighting aptitude tests have been created to assist candidates to physically prepare for the fitness tests, however, candidates can use their own fitness programs.

 Personality profile (CPI)

 All candidates are required to undertake a psychological questionnaire, which takes just over one hour and consists of a series of true/false questions.
 This is scheduled on the same day as one of the other assessments.

-As the results are processed by an external provider, you will be asked to provide your consent for your test information to be passed on.
+As the results are processed by an external provider, you will be asked to provide your consent for your test information to be passed on to the Fire Services.

 The selection interview seeks to gather further information regarding a candidate’s suitability for the role of a firefighter.
 Questions asked at interview are designed to assess your understanding of the role, the qualities and skills you possess.